normanjoyner/containership.cli/docs/_pages/commands/container-list.md

 └──────────────────────────────────────┴─────────────────────────────────┴──────────────────────────────────────┴─────────────────────────────────────────┴────────┘
 ~~~

-You can also filter the returned containers via either `application` or `host` with the `--app` and `--host` flags respectively:
+You can also filter the returned containers via either `service` or `host` with the `--app` and `--host` flags respectively:

 ~~~
-csctl container list --app containership-logs
+csctl container list --svc containership-logs

 ┌──────────────────────────────────────┬────────────────────┬──────────────────────────────────────┬─────────────────────────────────────────┬────────┐
 │ CONTAINER_ID                         │ APPLICATION        │ HOST                                 │ START_TIME                              │ STATUS │